Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Sheaves of -algebras

 In each arity $n\geq 0$, $\Zz(n)$ is the normalization of the cosimplicial (non-positively graded) cochain complex $C_*(\Delta^\bullet)^{\otimes n}$.
 We may write:

 In particular, we have $\Zz(0)\cong R$.
 The structure maps

 of $\Zz$ are given by the \textit{generalized Alexander-Whitney maps}

-where $|g|$ denotes the degree of the map $g$. \end{defi}
+where $|g|$ denotes the degree of the map $g$. \end{definition}

-The main theorem of \cite{HiSc} (see also Theorem 5.5 of \cite{ManCochains}) asserts that given a cosimplicial $\Oo$-algebra $A^\bullet$, where $\Oo$ is an arbitrary operad, then $N(A^\bullet)$ is a $(\Oo\otimes\Zz)$-algebra, that is natural in maps of the operad $\Oo$ and of the cosimplicial $\Oo$-algebra $A^\bullet$.
+The main theorem of \cite{HiSc} (see also Theorem 5.5 of \cite{ManCochains}) is the following. \begin{theorem} Let $\Oo$ be an operad and $A^\bullet$ a cosimplicial $\Oo$-algebra.
+Then $N(A^\bullet)$ is a $(\Oo\otimes\Zz)$-algebra, that is natural in maps of the operad $\Oo$ and of the cosimplicial $\Oo$-algebra $A^\bullet$. \end{theorem} \begin{proof} We explain the main steps for obtaining the algebra structure on $N(A^\bullet)$.
+Let $\theta$ be the action maps of $\Oo$ on $A^\bullet$ and denote by